Information about Febuxostat

 Q. Can I stop taking Febuxostat on my own if I am fine and have no pain or swelling in joints?

-Do not stop taking Febuxostat without the advice of your doctor even if you feel better.
+No, do not stop taking Febuxostat without the advice of your doctor even if you feel better.
 Discontinuation of medicine may increase the levels of uric acid.
 It may also worsen your symptoms due to the formation of new crystals of urate in and around your joints and kidneys.

 Q. What are the things which I need to know while taking Febuxostat?